 Dried Beans

-One of the best things I ever found out about beans is that you can cook them using any method you prefer, drain them, and freeze them!
-Home cooked beans can be made just as convenient as canned if you put 1 3/4 cup of beans in each freezer bag.
+One of the best things I ever found out about beans is that you can cook them using any method you prefer, scoop them into a freezer bag, and freeze them!
+Home cooked beans can be made just as convenient as canned if you put 1 3/4 cup of beans (with some bean juices) in each freezer bag.
 That way, one bag will equal one 15 oz can.

-The first time I did this I also discovered that you don’t want to over cook beans to be frozen.
+The first time I did this I also discovered that you don’t want to overcook beans that are to be frozen.
 They will get a little mushy on the re-cook.
-Any day you have a little time, cook them to about 80% or so done, just close enough that a 1/2 hour or so in a pot will finish them – think al dente for beans.
+Great for frijoles, but not for chili beans.
+Any day you have a little time, cook them to about 90% done, just close enough that a 1/2 hour or so in a stovetop cooking pot will finish them – think al dente for beans.

 Preparing beans for cooking